kevinguebert/SwiftResource/README.md

 # SwiftResource
-Turning Swift Resources into a mobile app
+TTurning Swift Resources into a mobile app
 Testing